giorgia-nadizar/slides/VuAmsterdam/index.md

 ---

+# In the previous episode...

+Some findings from MLPIE 1

+---

-# Current developments
+# Current research directions

-- Generalize model encoding → not only features for formulae
+- Generalize model encoding
+  - Not only features for formulae
 - Validate the approach against (a lot of) simulated users
+  - How can we simulate them, if we don't know what interpretability is?
 - Study on how users behavior influences the search
+  - Are all users equally dedicated to giving feedback?

 ---